Trades & Labor Connecticut (CT) Rank #9 of 50

 90th Percentile $92,064

 The largest employment areas for carpenters in Connecticut include Bridgeport, New Haven, Hartford, and Stamford.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Carpenter in Connecticut